apache/jena-site/content/documentation/notes/system-repack.md

 See
 [jena-fuseki2/jena-fuseki-server/pom.xml](https://github.com/apache/jena/blob/master/jena-fuseki2/jena-fuseki-server/pom.xml)
-for the complete shade polugin setup used by Fuseki.
+for the complete shade plugin setup used by Fuseki.

 If doing manually, create a single file in your application jar the all lines of all the services resource files.
 The order does not matter